 - checking that you have received an identifier (e.g. InvoiceID) for the new object created.

 It is possible to submit more than one invoice, credit note, contact, item or other entities of the same type in a single API call.
 If you plan to submit more than one entity per API call, we recommend that you append the summarizeErrors=false querystring to your API call.
 This ensures that every entity is returned back to you, each having their own status attribute.

 The following xml is a sample response of a bulk upload to the Invoices endpoint.

-- A status attribute is included for each Invoice can be OK, WARN or ERROR.
+- A status attribute is included for each Invoice can be OK, WARNING or ERROR.

 - If you have a validation error in any of your objects you will receive a HTTP 200 status code (rather than HTTP 400) if you are using the summarizeErrors parameter

-- A WARN status indicated that the entity was successfully processed, but there are additional warnings added to the response.
+- A WARNING status indicated that the entity was successfully processed, but there are additional warnings added to the response.